| || member for 8 years, 5 months, 20 days|

 I've also added some Scotland's Comonwealth War Dead, my interest stems from a great uncle that died in WWI.
 I found his record in the CWGC.

 Transfer gladly done if they're not my family.
 Or will add any info or links you may have.
-If anyone has any corrections or info to add on any of my memorials, I'd also be happy to add it.
+If anyone has any corrections or info to add on any of my memorials, I'd also be happy to add it, if it is sourced.

 If you are also searching these surnames I'd love to hear from you.
 I'm always willing to share factual information.